jimskon/POGIL-ITS/MarkUp.md

 \end{enumerate}
 ```

-Nested lists are discouraged in current sheet rendering.
+Nested lists are not supported reliably in current sheet rendering.

 ---